bramjoosten/knab-engineer-recruitment-test/README.md

 ### `yarn deploy`

-runs deploy script from src/scripts/deploy.sh.
+Runs deploy script from src/scripts/deploy.sh.

-in src/scripts/deploy.sh, Change SSH_DEST to deploy to your own server. in public/proxy/env.sample.php, rename to env.php and add your own coinmarketcap api key in package.json, set "homepage" to your server's public html folder, optionally a subdir.
+1. In `src/scripts/deploy.sh`, Change SSH_DEST to deploy to your own server.
+2. In `public/proxy/env.sample.php`, rename to env.php and add your own coinmarketcap api key
+3. In `package.json`, set "homepage" to your server's public html folder, optionally a subdir.